 The reason I am a big campaigner for the virtue of concentration is because it has almost been vilified in recent times and in its place mindfulness has become the golden nugget.
 I don’t know whether that was because it takes so much effort and that it is easier to say, ‘Oh no no, concentration, don’t worry about concentration, that’s not the way to go.’
 But it is, because it cleans up all the bits that you can get away with not cleaning.
 It is the effort that it takes to actually get deeply concentrated that purifies the mind and refines the character.

 I was doing a consultation the other day with someone who has been meditating for the last few years without working to hone or develop their mind.
 I.e. practising abiding, and there was just so much slackness in their mind.
 There was no brightness, they are forgetful, they can’t be bothered to do things, its all a little bit too much effort and in truth you loose a lot of potential in this way.
 I just wrapped their knuckles and said, right you need to do body parts meditation every single day for the next year.
 It keeps you on your toes.

-To be honest focused concentration, applied effort, probably in your daily life actually, is more useful to you than the sustained concentration, it is great to be able to stick at something and there are times when you need to so you do need that ability to sustain your effort, but also just be able to pick yourself up and going on stuff that otherwise you can’t be bothered, that is a huge benefit, that makes you much more effective, massively improves your output.
+To be honest, focused concentration, applied effort, probably in your daily life, actually, is more useful to you than the sustained concentration, it is great to be able to stick at something and there are times when you need to so you do need that ability to sustain your effort, but also just be able to pick yourself up and keep going on stuff that otherwise you can’t be bothered with is a huge benefit, that makes you much more effective and massively improves your output.

 Rather than having a mind which is constantly overwhelmed with all the things I have got to do.
 Learn to be totally focused upon whatever you are doing; not only because it will mean you get less distracted, but because it is by being totally absorbed in what we are doing that the magic of it starts to shine through.
 Everything we do with total concentration becomes a powerfully moving and enriching experience.